jahaltom/mtDNA-Pre-term-birth-association-/README.md

 #### Feature Selection
 ##### featureSelection.sh
-- Remove weight and heigth if using BMI (columnCont).
 - Look at PCA plots and make sure they look good.
 - Carry same continuous features down from input into workflow.sh.
 - See out.txt for;